-This page contains information for communities who current participate in or are interested in joining the National Flood Insurance Program.
+This page contains information for communities who currently participate in or are interested in joining the National Flood Insurance Program.

 Communities: Managing to a Higher Standard